demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 ### rsa-nw-scan-request
 ***
-starts a scan for the host with the specified agent ID.
-Each scan produces a snapshot, the full detailed can be seen using 'rsa-nw-snapshot-details-get' command
+Starts a scan for the host with the specified agent ID.
+Each scan produces a snapshot, the full details can be seen using the 'rsa-nw-snapshot-details-get' command.

 #### Base Command